Ayi Mensah Borehole Project – Ghana

 Before beginning the project, several meetings were held between H2O and the local community leaders.
 Through our partnership with Water Charity, we were able to secure funding to carry on with this great project.
 A contract was awarded to the expert water installation company “Lee Yong”.
 A survey was conducted to find the best location and the project was implemented as follows:

-•Surveying and selection of location with the aid of groundwater detector
+•Surveying and selection of location with the aid of a groundwater detector

 •Clearing and pegging our selected space